 Hunger Heroes: Partners making a transformational impact

 Second Harvest Heartland is passionate in our belief that we can end hunger, but we cannot do it alone.
-Through the Hunger Hero awards, we recognize six partners for their extraordinary efforts, helping our hungry neighbors.
-We’re pleased to announce the 2017 recipients of Second Harvest Heartland's annual Hunger Hero awards.
+Through the Hunger Hero awards, we recognize seven partners for their extraordinary efforts, helping our hungry neighbors.
+We’re pleased to announce the 2018 recipients of Second Harvest Heartland's annual Hunger Hero awards.

 Partner with the leading financial impact on hunger relief programs

 Through a strong workplace giving campaign and company match, Voya Financial had the largest growth – 57 percent – in financial donations to Second Harvest Heartland in 2017.
 As we work to explore another outlet for reaching our hungry neighbors through our work around hunger and health, Voya’s commitment to our work is critical.
 A unique aspect of our partnership with Voya is a new fundraising program where the company’s IT team refurbishes old computers, sells them to their employees and generates a donation to Second Harvest Heartland.